California governor declares heat wave state of emergency - NewsBreak

 There's a saying about the denizens of this foggy timber town: They don't tan.
 They rust.
 That's because it's usually so misty, so salty, and so gray here along California's far northern coast, said Don Hofacker.
 But sometimes, he emphasized, it does "get pretty doggone hot."
 "It does get extremely...

-SACRAMENTO, Calif. — California Gov. Gavin Newsom on Monday signed a nation-leading measure giving more than a half-million fast food workers more power and protections, despite the objections of restaurant owners who warned it would drive up consumers’ costs.
-The landmark law creates a 10-member Fast Food Council...
+SACRAMENTO, Calif.
+(AP) — California Gov. Gavin Newsom on Monday signed a nation-leading measure giving more than a half-million fast food workers more power and protections, despite the objections of restaurant owners who warned it would drive up consumers’ costs.
+The landmark law creates a 10-member Fast Food...

 IN THIS ARTICLE